dfelinto/blender-manual/manual/editors/file_browser.rst

 Recursion
    The number of directory levels to show at once in a flat way.

-   - None (default, shows only the current directory content)
+   :None: List only the current directory content.
-   - Blend File (the whole content of a blend-file, only available when linking or appending data-blocks)
+   :Blend File: List the whole content of a blend-file (only available when linking or appending data-blocks).
-   - One Levels
+   :One Levels: List all sub-directories’ content, one level of recursion.
-   - Two Levels
+   :Two Levels: List all sub-directories’ content, two level of recursion.
-   - Three Levels
+   :Three Levels: List all sub-directories’ content, three levels of recursion

    .. hint::